xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 ## Inexplicable behaviors and abilities

-Shikis and jinrou have been found to possess the following, unexplainable abilities and handicaps:
+Shikis have been found to possess the following, unexplainable abilities and handicaps, with jinrou being immunie to the handicaps:

 ### Hypnosis

-shikis who are first to bite their victims during the victim's current infectious period are able to mind-control them.
-The possible imposed effects on the victim by the shiki or jinrou includes, but is not limited to: lying, coersion, and outright homicidal acts of violence towards other human beings, irregardless of social relation to the mind-controlled victim.
+Shikis who are first to bite their victims during the victim's current infectious period are able to mind-control them.
+The possible imposed effects on the victim by the shiki or jinrou include, but is not limited to: lying, coersion, and outright homicidal acts of violence towards other human beings, irregardless of social relation to the mind-controlled victim.

 ### Invitation

 Shikis must be invited into any home they wish to enter.
 They cannot enter any building, no matter how easily trespassable it would otherwise be.
 The invitations themselves can be both formal and informal, as long as the intended meaning is to welcome/tolerate the shiki into one's premises.

 It is unknown whether or not an invitation can be redacted, and in turn prevent a previously invited shiki from entering a home.
+It's also not clear what determines if a human can give out a valid invitation in the first place.
+Do they have to own the residence in question?
+Merely live in it?
+Either way, the exact level of authority over a home or area required to hand out invitations to shikis is yet to be determined.

 ### Fear of divinities